wariorx/aws-certified-developer-associate-notes/31_CiCD.md

 ### Platforms
 * **EC2/On-Premises**: physical servers that can be Amazon EC2 cloud instances, on prem-servers, or both.
 Apps compsoed of execuables, configs, images, etc.
   * Code Deploy allows you to manage the way in which traffic is directed to instances by using an in-place or blue/green deployment
+  * You may specify **deployment groups** (set of individual instances) that contain individually tagges isntances and/or instances in AustoScalingGroups
 * **Lambda** updated versions of Lambda functions.
 You can amange the way in which traffic is shifted to the updated function versions during a deployment from linear, canary, or all-at-once
 * **ECS**: deoky amazon ECS containerized application as a task set.
 New versions will be deployed to a replacement task set.
 Manage using canary, linear, or all-at-once configurations

 ## CodeGuru
 * Services that uses program analysis and machine learning to detect potential defects that are difficult for developers to fund and offers suggestions for improving Java or Python code